chaoge525/soafee_demo/documentation/manual/build_system.rst

 number of Guest VM instances built for and included on the virtualization distribution image can be set via the ``EWAOL_GUEST_VM_INSTANCES`` variable.

-Guest VM instances can be independently configured via Bitbake variables which reference the Guest VM's integer instance index, from 1 to the value of ``EWAOL_GUEST_VM_INSTANCES``, inclusive.
+Guest VM instances can be independently configured via BitBake variables which reference the Guest VM's integer instance index, from 1 to the value of ``EWAOL_GUEST_VM_INSTANCES``, inclusive.
 For example, variables with a prefix ``EWAOL_GUEST_VM1_`` apply to the first Guest VM, variables with a prefix ``EWAOL_GUEST_VM2_`` apply to the second Guest VM, and so on.
-All Guest VM instances use the same default configuration, apart from the hostname, which is generated for each Guest VM by appending the instance index to the ``EWAOL_GUEST_VM_HOSTNAME`` Bitbake variable.
+All Guest VM instances use the same default configuration, apart from the hostname, which is generated for each Guest VM by appending the instance index to the ``EWAOL_GUEST_VM_HOSTNAME`` BitBake variable.
 By default, the first Guest VM will have a hostname ``ewaol-guest-vm1``, the second will have a hostname ``ewaol-guest-vm2``, and so on.
 An example of configuring a second Guest VM instance using the kas tool is given in